Back to Tech Articles

 How To Tips

-2. You will need two 1/2" breaker bars, one to use with the crank pulley tool & one to loosen the crank pulley bolt
+2. You may need two 1/2" breaker bars, one to use with the crank pulley tool & one to loosen the crank pulley bolt.

 3. Start disassembly with the engine at top dead center.
-In addition to using the factory marks you may find it helpful to make your own marks with white touch up paint or white out (especially if the belt you are changing is for maintenance)
+In addition to using the factory marks you may find it helpful to make your own marks with white touch up paint or white out (especially if the belt you are changing hasn't broken or stripped and is for maintenance)

 4. The crank bolt is right hand thread (you may question this when you see how tight it is).
-Do not apply heat, this may damage seals
+Do not apply heat, this may damage the crankshaft seal.

-5. When removing the pulley be careful not to allow the line up key to fall and get lost (some fall out easily)
+5. When removing the pulley be careful not to allow the line up key to fall and get lost (some crankshaft pulley key-ways fall out easily)

-6. While you have the timing covers off it is a great time to check for oil leaks from the cam and crank seals
+6. While you have the timing covers off it is a great time to check for oil leaks from the camshaft and crankshaft seals.

 7. Turn the water pump and tensioner pulleys to check for roughness and run out (either of these could cause your new timing belt to fail)

-8. If there are rubber seals on the timing covers, make sure they stay in place.
-You can glue the seals to the covers if needed to prevent them from falling inside the cover and interfering with the timing belt (if the seal rub the new belt it can cause premature failure)
+8. If there are rubber dust seals on the timing covers, make sure they stay in place.
+You can glue the seals to the covers if needed to prevent them from falling inside the cover and interfering with the timing belt (if the seal rubs the new belt it can cause premature failure).
+Remove any oil, if present from the dust seals with brake clean and dry them prior to attempting to glue them to the timing covers.

 9. Look at the new belt closely; one extra cog can ruin the job.
-I once put a belt on a Honda that had one extra cog and realized it only after putting it on.
-Always count the cogs, then after installing turn the engine several revolutions after installation to insure marks still line up properly at top dead center
+I once put a timing belt on a Honda that had one extra cog and realized it only after putting it on, when the marks didn't line up properly.
+Always count the cogs, then after installing turn the engine several revolutions after installation to insure marks still line up properly at top dead center.

-10. On some models the crank sensor wiring can rub accessory belts if not properly routed, pay close attention to this for quality control
+10. On some models the CKP (crankshaft position sensor) wiring can rub accessory belts if not properly routed, pay close attention to this for quality control.

 Typical 4 cyl.
 Honda Timing Belt Replacement